ipsusu/ipsuShade/README.md

 if the game looks fucked up to you, turn the "Sharpen Strength" slider down under the "Effects Intensity" tab of the Glamarye settings.

 **Known bugs:**
-Seems to be a flickering issue with iMMERSE MXAO.
+- Seems to be a flickering issue with iMMERSE MXAO.
 Disabling iMMERSE fixes this.
+- There's another issue with Glamarye's Fake GI.
+Use the Glamarye version without FakeGI to fix this.

 ## Donate